-Full Screen Close Quit Figure 16-14: Illustrating how Green's theorem in the plane works.
-If a known vector function is integrated over a region in the plane then that integral should only depend on the bounding
+Figure 16-15: Illustrating how Green's theorem in the plane works.
+If a known vector function is integrated over a region in the plane then that integral should only depend on the bounding curve of that region.

-Figure 16-15: Illustration of a generalization to the Green's theorem in the plane: Suppose there is a bowl of a known shape submerged in a fluid with a trapped bubble.
+Figure 16-16: Illustration of a generalization to the Green's theorem in the plane: Suppose there is a bowl of a known shape submerged in a fluid with a trapped bubble.
 The bubble is bounded by two different surfaces, the bowl down to z = 0 and the planar liquid surface at that height.
 Integrating the function $\int{V_B} dV$ over the bubble gives its volume.
 The volume must also be equal to an integral $\int \int{\partial V_B} z dx dy$ over the (oriented) surface of the liquid.
-However, the volume of bubble can be determined from only the curve defined by the intersection of the bowl and the planar liquid surface; so the volume must also be equal to \oint_C (some function)ds.
+However, the volume of bubble can be determined from only the curve defined by the intersection of the bowl and the planar liquid surface; so the volume must also be equal to $\oint_C$ (some function)ds.